mhavey/marklogic/uml2es/examples/patient-hub/README.md

 Run the following:

+./gradlew -i hubInit

+./gradlew -i setup

-./gradlew -i hubInit setup mlDeploy
+./gradlew -i mlDeploy

 Confirm:
 - In Admin UI, check for new databases and app servers with names starting with xmi2es-examples-patient-hub